mvolkmann/blog/src/swift/SwiftPackageManager.md

   A "Swift package" is similar to a "library", but is not compiled.
   These can be easily added as a dependency of an app or another Swift package.
+  A Swift package can be local to the project that uses it or be in a remote location such as a GitHub repository.

 - Framework